Standards for Top Management

 Corporate Standards

-Developed internally within an organizations.
+Developed internally within an organization.

 De Facto Standards